hrishikeshathalye/Hospital-Management-System-DBMS/README.md

 <b>Instructions to run:</b>

-    1. Run <b>"npm install"</b> in frontend and backend directories.
+    1. Run "npm install" in frontend and backend directories.

-    2. Run <b>"npm start"</b> first in the backend and then in the frontend directory.
+    2. Run "npm start" first in the backend and then in the frontend directory.

     3. Access localhost:3000 from the browser.